imlakshayd/machine-learning-notes/Machine Learning Specialization/Gradient Descent.md

 }

 There is alternative to gradient descent called the **normal equation** it only works for linear regression and can solve for w, b without going through iterations, but it is slow when there is a large amount (> 10,000) features.
 It maybe used in some older libraries in machine learning to implement linear regression, but most of the times we will gradient descent using the equations above for finding w and b.

+When doing Gradient descent it is crucial that all the features we use are on a similar scale to one and another.
+This is called [[Feature Scaling]], if features are not on scale and very different, gradient descent can become inefficient and slow convergence or have erratic updates.